By Mike Miller Updated March 20, 2023

-When I lived in Jacksonville in the 1960s, Kingsley Lake was famous for only two things: Strickland's Landing and Camp Blanding.
+When I lived in Jacksonville and Gainesville in the 1960s, Kingsley Lake was famous for two things: Strickland's Landing and Camp Blanding.

 It was a family oriented place.
 No alcohol was allowed and people were expected to be on their best behavior.

 Strickland's Landing was on the very north shore of Kingsley Lake adjacent to Camp Blanding.
 You can see the enclosed swimming area on the vintage aerial photograph below.

 When Woodrow Strickland died in 2002 at the age of 90, his heirs found themselves on the hook for a large income tax liability.

 This is why some people call the inheritance tax the "death tax."

 Like many other families forced into this situation when the founder of the family business dies, they had to sell the land because they couldn't pay the taxes.

 Strickland's has been gone now since the family sold it.
 Almost all of the privately owned shoreline around Kingsley Lake is developed now with single family homes.

 Almost every home has a dock, but there seems to be no beach access for the public.

 Here is an interesting photo slide show about Kingsley Lake in the past.
 It has been compiled by Douglas Combs and his friends and neighbors.